Static website hosting for Private.coffee Git repositories

 Value: 2a0c:b641:d10:117::1

-file in your repository to display a
+Create a 404.html file in your repository to display a

 custom error page when visitors try to access non-existent pages.